candoz/city-flooding-kit/README.md

 # City Flooding Kit

-This project lies in the context of the smart environment, regarding in particular prevention and warning systems for environmental disasters concerning, in particular, river flooding.
+This project lies in the context of the smart environment, regarding prevention and warning systems for environmental disasters concerning, in particular, river flooding.

 The goal of our work is to provide a configurable kit for hypothetical public authorities, to effectively monitor the critical conditions that precede a possible emergency situation.

 ## Course reference